William Kokolo

-William Joseph Gabriel Kokolo (born 9 June 2000) is a French professional footballer who plays as a left back for German club Hannover 96.
-He also plays on the left wing.
+William Joseph Gabriel Kokolo (born 9 June 2000) is a French professional footballer who plays as a left back and winger for Primeira Liga club Nacional, on loan from club Hannover 96.

 Club career

 Sunderland

 Kokolo signed for Sunderland in July 2017, having left Monaco at the age of 16.

 On 6 December 2018, Kokolo signed for National League North side Darlington on a "work experience loan".
 He made his professional debut two days later, starting and playing the full match in a 2–1 loss to Nuneaton Borough.
 During his tenure, Kokolo made 3 starts and 6 substitute appearances for the Quakers.

 Middlesbrough

 On 11 March 2020, Kokolo signed a two-year contract with local rivals Middlesbrough of the Championship, signing for the Teesside-based club on a free transfer.